ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

  * Cryogen
  * GPIB board (communications)

-In the future, we may want to develop a full epics IOC for it and there is a possible Diamond IPC driver at  http://controls.diamond.ac.uk/downloads/support/OxInstCryojet/ currently there is an LvDCOM driver.

 # Communications

 The device should be talked to via serial (RS232 / ISOBUS in OI terms) at a baud rate of 57600.
 This is variable on the front panel, but **only while the device is in local mode** (when the box in the bottom left of the home screen **_doesn't_** have an orange background).